PansuriaShrey/NirmaEats/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-'NirmaEats' website connects you with a broad range of local restaurants around Nirma, so you can find your favourite food nearby whenever you want and can also view reviews of other people.
+'NirmaEats' website connects you with a broad range of local restaurants around Nirma, so you can find your favourite food nearby whenever you want.
+Not only that, the main page of your account shows you restaurants which are specialy picked for you based on your past orders and reviews.
+You can browse, order, review and download invoices.

 Here's why:
 * Your time should be focused on creating something amazing.
 A project that solves a problem and helps others